olus2000/concat-evaluator/README.rst

 After you enter the expression into the textbox at the bottom and resolve any errors you can step through its evaluation using the buttons below the textbox.
+You can set the step size and then do that many steps forward or backward, or five times that many steps forward or backward.

 .. _importing and exporting: `Import/Export format`_